NoName-ForTeam/photo-fiesta/README.md

 # Photo-Fiesta

 Photo-Fiesta is an Instagram clone that offers a comprehensive social media experience.
 Built with a microservices architecture using the Feature-Sliced Design (FSD) approach, this project showcases modern web development practices and technologies.
-Visit the live version at [https://photo-fiesta.online/](https://photo-fiesta.online/).
+Visit the live version at [https://photo-fiesta.online/](https://photo-fiesta.online/) or our reserve deployment to [photo-fiesta-tau.vercel.app](https://photo-fiesta-tau.vercel.app/)

 ![photo-fiesta.online](src/shared/assets/img/screen_photo-fiesta.png)